Introduction to Virginia’s Early Hearing Detection and Intervention

 - Identify the different types of hearing loss

-This course was created by the Virginia Early Detection and Intervention Advisory Committee.
+This course was created by the Virginia Early Detection and Intervention Advisory Committee and the University of Virginia School of Medicine, Office of Continuing Medical Education.

 - Jennie Dinh, Newborn Screening Program Administrator, Virginia Department of Health